 High and Tight Cuts

 The major variations that can be seen with High and Tight cuts are the variations in the thickness of the long hair on top of the head.
-Some men with high and tight haircuts will style their hair so that the short sections at the sides of the hair go up and over onto the top of the head.
-This can help to create a Mohawk-like hairstyle.
+Some men with high and tight haircuts will leave the hair on top slightly longer so it can be styled up or pushed forward to create a textured look.

 Exquisite Hipster Hairstyles for Men